gaborbernat/bernat-tech/content/posts/blazing-fast-html-parser/index.md

 }
 ```

-Eight bytes, one comparison, no per-character branch.
-To check all five specials in a block, you OR five of these
-together.
-If the combined result is zero, the whole eight-byte block is clean and you can copy it straight through.

-Here is the trick running for real.
-Type eight characters, pick the byte to hunt for, and watch the XOR turn matches
-into `0x00` and the has-zero mask light up those lanes (the mask below is computed with real 64-bit math, so it is the
-same arithmetic the C runs):
+OR five results to search for all five special bytes.
+A zero result clears the eight-byte block without a per-character
+branch.

+The widget runs the same 64-bit arithmetic as the C code.
+Change the text or target and watch XOR turn each match into
+`0x00` before the zero-byte expression marks its lane:

 {{< swar-viz text="Tom & cats" target="&" >}}

-This SWAR test is the portable fallback.
-It is also what `glibc` uses inside
+The portable path uses this SWAR test. `glibc` applies the same idea inside
-[`strlen`](https://en.cppreference.com/w/c/string/byte/strlen) and `memchr` when no vector instructions are available.
+[`strlen`](https://en.cppreference.com/w/c/string/byte/strlen) and `memchr` when vector instructions are unavailable.
-On a real CPU we can do better, because the hardware has instructions built for exactly this.
+Vector registers double the block size.

-### Sixteen bytes with one shuffle
+### One shuffle checks sixteen

-Every modern CPU has vector registers: 128 bits wide, holding sixteen bytes, with instructions that compare all sixteen
-lanes in one step.
-This is [SIMD](https://en.wikipedia.org/wiki/Single_instruction,_multiple_data) proper, one
-instruction working on many lanes.
-On x86 the relevant instruction set is [SSE2](https://en.wikipedia.org/wiki/SSE2); on
-ARM (including Apple Silicon) it is
+Current x86 and ARM CPUs provide 128-bit vector registers with sixteen byte lanes.
+Their
+[SIMD](https://en.wikipedia.org/wiki/Single_instruction,_multiple_data) instructions operate on those lanes as a group.
-[NEON](<https://en.wikipedia.org/wiki/ARM_architecture_family#Advanced_SIMD_(Neon)>). turbohtml uses whichever the build
+turbohtml uses [SSE2](https://en.wikipedia.org/wiki/SSE2) on x86 and
-target has and falls back to SWAR otherwise.
+[NEON](<https://en.wikipedia.org/wiki/ARM_architecture_family#Advanced_SIMD_(Neon)>) on ARM, including Apple Silicon.
+Other targets use SWAR.

-The straightforward way on x86 is to compare the sixteen bytes against each special and OR the results:
+The x86 path compares all sixteen bytes with each target and ORs the results:

 ```c
 __m128i bytes = _mm_loadu_si128((const __m128i *)block);